-For the Rayleigh--Ritz method and the refined Rayleigh--Ritz method, the computable optimal replacements of $v_{opt}=R_kR_k^{\dagger}x/\|R_kR_k^{\dagger}x\|$ at expansion iteration $k$ are the Ritz vector and the refined Ritz vector from ${\rm span}\{R_k\}$, respectively, where $R_k=AV_k-V_k(V_k^HAV_k)$.
-The refined Ritz vector is more accurate than the Ritz vector in terms of residual \cite{jia2004,jia2001analysis}.
-We will use the two computable optimal subspace expansion approaches resulting from such replacements.
-We do not intend to develop any specific algorithm.
-Instead, we shall only report preliminary numerical experiments to demonstrate the effectiveness of the theoretical optimal expansion approach and the above two computable optimal expansion approaches.
-In the meantime, we will compare them with the standard expansion approach, i.e., the Lanczos or Arnoldi type expansion approach with $w=v_k$, the last column of $V_k$, and the Ritz expansion approach with $w$ the Ritz vector from $\mathcal{V}_k$ at expansion iteration $k$, respectively.
+Recall that, for the standard Rayleigh--Ritz and the refined Rayleigh--Ritz methods, the Ritz vector and the refined Ritz vector from ${\rm span}\{R_k\}$ are the computable optimal replacements of $v_{opt}=R_kR_k^{\dagger}x/\|R_kR_k^{\dagger}x\|$ at expansion iteration $k$, respectively, where $R_k=AV_k-V_k(V_k^HAV_k)$.
+All the experiments have been performed on an Intel(R) Core(TM) i7-9700 CPU 3.00GHz with 16 GB RAM using the Matlab R2018b with the machine precision $\epsilon_{\rm mach}=2.22\times 10^{-16}$ under the Miscrosoft Windows 10 64-bit system.
+We have used the Matlab function {\sf orth} to compute an orthonormal basis $Q_k$ of ${\rm span}\{R_k\}$.
+It is known from, e.g., \cite{jia2004,jia2001analysis,stewart2001eigensystems,vandervorst2002eigenvalue}, that the refined Ritz vector is generally more accurate and can be much more accurate than the Ritz vector.
+We have used the two computable optimal subspace expansion approaches resulting from the Ritz vector and the refined Ritz vector from ${\rm span}\{R_k\}$.
+We shall report numerical experiments to demonstrate the effectiveness of the theoretical optimal expansion approach and the above two computable optimal expansion approaches.
+In the meantime, we will compare them with the standard expansion approach, i.e., the Lanczos or Arnoldi type expansion approach with $w=v_k$, the last column of $V_k$, and the Ritz expansion approach \cite{ye2008optimal,wu2014}, i.e., the RA method, with $w$ being the Ritz vector from $\mathcal{V}_k$ at expansion iteration $k$, respectively.

-We must remind that the theoretical optimal subspace expansion approach is a-priori and cannot be used in applications since it involves the a-priori $x$.
-Here for a purely comparison purpose, we use it as the reference when evaluating the effectiveness of the other computationally viable subspace expansion approaches and showing how well the computable optimal subspace expansion approaches work.
-To this end, we exploit the Matlab function {\sf eig} to compute the desired eigenpair $(\lambda,x)$ of a general $A$ whenever it is not given in advance, which is supposed to be 'exact'.
-With the unit-length $x$ available, we are able to compute $\sin\angle(\mathcal{V}_k,x)$, the distance of $x$ and a given $\mathcal{V}_k$.
+We reiterate that the theoretical optimal subspace expansion approach cannot be used in computation since it involves the a priori $x$.
+Here for a purely comparison purpose, we use it as the reference when evaluating the effectiveness of the other subspace expansion approaches and showing how well the computable optimal subspace expansion approaches work.
+To this end, we exploit the Matlab function {\sf eig} to compute the desired eigenpair $(\lambda,x)$ of a general $A$ whenever it is not given in advance, which is supposed to be ``exact".
+With the unit length $x$ available, we are able to compute the error $\sin\angle(\mathcal{V}_k,x)$, the distance between $x$ and a given $\mathcal{V}_k$.